Compensating to correct the intonation: Part I

 The arrow shows the point of contact.
 For the same reason the high E has a ramp, the low one needs one too.
 Therefore the back edge of the saddle must not be a blade edge.
 If it is, it won't last, and it may break strings.
 A broader surface to bear the string will sound better too.

 The starting shape of a saddle under a wound E should have a bearing surface with a radius that's greater than the windings of the string, at the very least.
 You usually don't have much to work with, but you at least need this much.
-If you make it more of a blade edge, the string will tear through the bone and make a notch.
+If you make it more of a blade edge, the string will tear through the bone and make a notch, and the windings tend to hang up as well.

 Questions?
 Drop me a line click hereCall me Flip